 • The subcutaneous: This layer consists mostly of adipose tissue, acting primarily as a heat insulator and cushion.

 As the body ages, the skin naturally undergoes many changes.
-It eventually becoming wrinkled and losing its firmness, elasticity, tone, texture, thickness, flexibility and moisture content.
+It eventually becomes wrinkled and losing its firmness, elasticity, tone, texture, thickness, flexibility and moisture content.
 Skin aging is said to be caused by a number of physiological changes.
 One of the primary changes is in the dermal extracellular matrix (ECM), which is made up mostly of collagen, elastin and skin fibers.
 Collagen and elastin are secreted by what are called fibroblasts.
 The production of collagen and elastin are mostly stimulated by transforming growth factor- β (TGF-β).
 Another factor in the changes of collagen and elastin is the absence of lysyl oxidase (LOX), which can regulate proper cross-linking of proteins.

-During aging, the reduction of elastin and collagen production is a result of a decrease in dermal fibroblasts and alterations in LOX, which breakdown the collagen/elastin fibers.
-These conditions are accelerated by inflammation and oxidative stress, and can be slowed down by preventing inflammation and oxidative stress.
+During aging, the reduction of elastin and collagen production is a result of a decrease in dermal fibroblasts and alterations in LOX, which break down the collagen/elastin fibers.
+These conditions are accelerated by inflammation and oxidative stress and can be slowed down by preventing inflammation and oxidative stress.